Rishthegreat/Notes/School/WW2.md

 		- $2/3$ were actually American citizens who had Japanese lineage
 		- There were 10 camps around the country
 		- The government also produced propoganda
-			- One such was a film to justify their actions
+			- One such was a film to justify their actions for the relocation camps
+				- It was prodcued in 1943